Spanish

 Requirements of the Major

-Beyond the prerequisite, ten term courses numbered SPAN 200 or higher are required, five of which must be numbered SPAN 300 or higher.
-SPAN 491, The Senior Essay, counts as one of the ten required courses.
-A maximum of one course may be numbered SPAN 200–230.
-First-year seminars taught in Spanish count toward the major in the SPAN 231–299 range.
-A maximum of one course taught in English may be counted toward the major requirements.
+Beyond the prerequisite, ten term courses are required.
+SPAN 250 is a required introductory course.
+Additionally, two courses numbered SPAN 260-270 are required, as are three courses numbered SPAN 300 or higher.
+SPAN 491, The Senior Project, is one of the ten required courses.
+The remaining three elective courses must be numbered SPAN 200 or higher, or be a first-year seminar taught in Spanish.
+A maximum of one course taught in a language other than Spanish may also count toward the major requirements, with the approval of the DUS.

-Intensive major Students in the intensive major fulfill the requirements for the standard major, and take an additional two courses numbered SPAN 300 or higher.
+Intensive major Students in the intensive major fulfill the requirements for the standard major, and take two additional courses numbered SPAN 300 or higher.

 Senior Requirement